Dihydrodipicolinate synthase

 The reaction proceeds in three consecutive steps.

 Function

-This enzyme belongs to the family of lyases, specifically the amine-lyases, which cleave carbon-nitrogen bonds.
-4-hydroxy-tetrahydrodipicolinate synthase is the key enzyme in lysine biosynthesis via the diaminopimelate pathway of prokaryotes, some phycomycetes, and higher plants.
+This enzyme belongs is a lyase, specifically an amine-lyases, which cleave carbon-nitrogen bonds.
+4-Hydroxy-tetrahydrodipicolinate synthase catalyzes lysine biosynthesis via the diaminopimelate pathway of prokaryotes, some phycomycetes, and higher plants.
 The enzyme catalyses the condensation of L-aspartate-beta-semialdehyde and pyruvate to 4-hydroxy-tetrahydropicolinic acid via a ping-pong mechanism in which pyruvate binds to the enzyme by forming a Schiff base with a lysine residue.

 Related enzymes

 Three other proteins are structurally related to this enzyme and probably also act via a similar catalytic mechanism.
 These are Escherichia coli N-acetylneuraminate lyase (protein NanA), which catalyses the condensation of N-acetyl-D-mannosamine and pyruvate to form N-acetylneuraminate; Rhizobium meliloti (Sinorhizobium meliloti) protein MosA, which is involved in the biosynthesis of the rhizopine 3-O-methyl-scyllo-inosamine; and E. coli hypothetical protein YjhH.

 Structure

 The sequences of 4-hydroxy-tetrahydrodipicolinate synthase from different sources are well-conserved.
 The structure takes the form of a homotetramer, in which 2 monomers are related by an approximate 2-fold symmetry.
 Each monomer comprises 2 domains: an 8-fold α/β-barrel, and a C-terminal α-helical domain.
 The fold resembles that of N-acetylneuraminate lyase.
 The active site lysine is located in the barrel domain, and has access via 2 channels on the C-terminal side of the barrel.